helium/HIP/HIP-xxx - Pause SP Hex Boosting Rewards for Indoor Wi-Fi.md

 ## Deployment Impact

-- This HIP will remove all current hex boosting that was implemented through HIP-84, and affect all hotspots currently deployed in boosted hexes.
-These hexes will then be rewarded with standard non-boosted rewards based on Modeled Coverage, without the boosted rewards as defined in HIP-84.
+- This HIP will remove all current hex boosting for Indoor Wi-Fi that was implemented through HIP-84, and affect all Indoor Wi-Fi hotspots currently deployed in boosted hexes.
+The Indoor Wi-Fi will then be rewarded with standard non-boosted rewards based on Modeled Coverage, without the boosted rewards as defined in HIP-84.

 - HIP-109: Hex Boosting by Deployment - which has not yet been voted on, aims to directly change HIP-84 to allow Service Providers to specify which Hotspot type (cbrs vs Wi-Fi) are eligible to earn boosted MOBILE on newly boosted hexes.
 However, HIP-109 does not change current hexes boosted through HIP-84.
 If HIP-109 goes to vote and passes, and then this HIP passes, this HIP negate the effects of HIP-109 for Indoor Wi-Fi.
 Boosting Indoor Wi-Fi will continue to be paused even if the Service Provider specifies Indoor Wi-Fi.

-- A future HIP can bring back Hex Boosting, reworked to better attribute to the current dynamics of the network.
-The current code will be disabled until further refinements are made in a possible future HIP.
+- A future HIP can bring back Hex Boosting for Indoor Wi-Fi, reworked to better attribute to the current dynamics of the network.
+The current code for Boosting Indoor Wi-Fi will be disabled until further refinements are made in a possible future HIP.

 ## Success Metrics